 An example of such a simple extension could be found in example21.php.
 In this extension, AJAX-ZOOM instantly reads several images from different directories and displays them in a thumbnail gallery view.
 The user can switch between the directories.
 When you click on a thumbnail, the image will open in the AJAX-ZOOM player.

 In the download package, you will also find some more complex extensions.
 Even though it is very special, example34.php could serve as a good instance for API usage.
 In this example, several images of an old newspaper load into canvas with a gallery.
 Previously, they were subject to an OCR scan, with the position and dimensions of each word stored in XML files.
 Users can search for a word using autosuggest field and if available, a list of pages and search results is output below the search field.
 When the user clicks on a search result, the corresponding page loads automatically and AJAX-ZOOM marks the word found on that page visually by a rectangular overlay.
 These actions such as switching the page, marking and simultaneous zoom to the selected word are all triggered by AJAX-ZOOM hotspot API methods.

 There are several different ways to integrate AJAX-ZOOM into your website.
 The easiest way to get to know about this is to inspect the examples and documentation.
 There is, of course, no best way, because it depends on your requirements, the way AJAX-ZOOM should look like and other factors.
 The following example represents therefore one of many possible solutions:

 You can examine the above code within a HTML context in example9.php.

 It loads a simple gallery with horizontal slider but you could also load a 360 / 3D by changing

 "3dDir" parameter is the path to the folder with 360 images and "example" is

-the parameter with defines configuration set loaded for the player.
+the parameter, which defines the configuration set loaded for the player.
 You can easily

 extend configuration sets or change existing ones in